STOKESLEY PROBUS CLUB

 Brian joined Probus on 15th January 2019 proposed by Maj Chuhan and Bob Scott.

-Unfortunately, Brian suffered serious ill-
+Unfortunately, Brian suffered serious ill-health, Cancer, in 2022.

 He received treatment in Southampton and enjoyed remission for a while before the Cancer returned in 2024.